Clingmans Dome: The Highest Point in the Smoky Mountains

 At 6,643 feet, Clingmans Dome is the highest point in the Great Smoky Mountains National Park.
-It is the highest point in Tennessee and the third highest mountain east of the Mississippi.
-Only Mt.
-Mitchell (6,684 feet) and Mt.
-Craig (6,647), both located in Mt.
-Mitchell State Park in western North Carolina, rise higher.
 The observation tower on the summit of Clingmans Dome offers spectacular 360° views of the Smokies and beyond for visitors willing to climb the steep half-mile walk to the tower at the top.

 The trail to Clingmans Dome starts at a large parking lot near the Tennessee-North Carolina border.
 From there, it's a relatively easy hike to the summit, although it is quite steep in places.
 The trail is well-maintained and easy to follow, and there are plenty of rest stops along the way if you need to take a break.
 Once you reach the top, you'll be rewarded with stunning views in all directions.
 Be sure to bring your camera!